Skip to main content

 • • Enhanced warm light technology

-• • Better note-taking and annotation features
+• • Better note-taking and annotation features - perfect for annotating documents you've prepared using our PDF merging tool

 • • Improved waterproofing across models